olaide-hok/contact-form/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Form required with asterisks](https://www.accessibility-developer-guide.com/examples/forms/required/) - This helped me in indicating form controls as required using asterisks (\*).
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Learn Forms](https://web.dev/learn/forms) - This is an amazing resource to learn about developing HTML forms.

 ## Author